kbroderick/fis-scraper/README.md

    python -m src.fis_scraper.scrapers.race_results_scraper --help
    ```

+   Note that some race events have races from multiple categories—e.g. combining SAC and Chilean NC events in 55641.
+Those races will show up in both SAC and NC categories during discovery, but each will be ingested only once and recorded with the appropriate category in the local DB.

    TODO:
       - allow for CSV input of roster for eval
       - create per-athlete analysis (points, rank, and results over time)